Pakistan defends flood response after over 270 people killed in northwestern district

 Crews were clearing piles of rocks and mud dumped by the floods.
 They were still using heavy machinery to remove the rubble of collapsed homes after families reported that some of their relatives were missing.

 In one of the deadliest incidents, 24 people from one family died in the village of Qadar Nagar when floodwaters swept through their home on the eve of a wedding.
 The head of the family, Umar Khan, said he survived the floods because he was out of the house at the time.
-Four of his relatives have yet to be found, he added.
+Four of his relatives have yet to be found.

 Pakistan is highly vulnerable to climate-induced disasters.
 In 2022, a record-breaking monsoon killed nearly 1,700 people and destroyed millions of homes.